Why Managed File Transfer or MFT?

 - It accounts for the prevailing type of deployment as of 2014, encompassing 59% of the total marketplace

 - On-site deployment is most desired by businesses that create large quantities of confidential information

 - A blend of cloud-based and on-site deployments .

-File transfer methods provide organizations a simple method to transport files from one location to the next while protecting the privacy, reliability and accessibility of the information.
+File transfer methods provide organizations a simple method to transport files from one location to the next while protecting the information’s privacy, reliability, and accessibility.
 The various traditional systems are economical and have been commonly utilized for years, mostly for automatic transfers.
-Nonetheless, contingent on the type of the information being shared, it may be best for businesses to use an MFT system due to its innovative protection, administrative and auditing features .
+Nonetheless, contingent on the type of information being shared, it may be best for businesses to use an MFT system due to its innovative protection, administrative, and auditing features .

 - “Managed File Transfer Market Expected to Reach US$ 1.6 Bn by 2024 Globally: Transparency Market Research”.
 PR Newswire.
 26 May 2016.
 Retrieved 3 March 2017.